lucacattide/avast-challenge/README.md

 #### `yarn dev`

-Runs the app in concurrently mode (client/server).\
+Runs the app in concurrent mode (client/server).

 Client: Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
 Server: Listening on [http://localhost:5000](http://localhost:5000).